 Here are some quick wins when it comes to ensuring your design is inclusive and has considered users with visual impairments…

-1. Mention colours when it matters
+1. Mention colours in words when it matters

 Assess if you need to mention/identify the colour of something.
 This can be particularly important for users with colourblindness when buying items online such as clothes, or using a colour filter for example.